 The meal, the snack and the bite

-Video strategies that work best are those that have been crafted from the “meal” backwards to smaller portions: the “snack” and then the “bite”.
+YouTube’s global expert of branded content describes video strategies that work best as those that have been crafted from the “meal” backwards to smaller portions: the “snack” and then the “bite”.
 Meaning, the longer form video should be the seed of the campaign.
 Typically “the meal” is 60-90 sec or more.
 Then work on the “snack”, 10-30 sec and then lastly the bite, which is under 15 sec.
 An example of this is the Aussie (hair product) campaign (roughly 8 million views).
 The Aussie strategy was really focused on the concept of tackling the issues their users can relate to.
 They close the videos by presenting their product as a solution using engaging and creative methods.

 #4 – Transcend the language barrier

 The most successful “global” branded story telling videos are those that transcend language barriers.
 The Scarecrow from Chipotle and the Rule Yourself Under Armor campaigns would both fall under this category as well.
 These videos convey emotion and understanding without a single word.
 Transcending the language barrier is pretty much a bonafide requirement to go “viral” now.
 The alternative is providing translations.
 However, this can reduce your success if you have to produce multiple videos to achieve the translation, as you are dividing up your viewership with multiple videos.
 Having one video with many views is much more powerful than many videos with mediocre views.
 For me, when I am looking at analytics, I am looking for 3 primary signals:

 - Velocity.
 How quickly has the viewership increased?

 - Watch time.
 How engaged are the viewers?

 - Total Viewership.
 Gives overall scale.